+Shanghai is major cruise port of call and also a turnaround port for round-trip itineraries from China to Japan and South Korea.
 Shanghai is also a departure point for Yangtze River cruises leaving from Wuhan to Chongqing.
 These China river cruise deals are inclusive of internal / domestic flights between Beijing-Xian-Chongqing and between Shanghai-Wuhan.
+Shanghai is China's largest city, and also the world's largest city by population (over 24,3 million).

 Shanghai cruise terminal